|

 The Interislander ferry...

-It's one of the most scenic ferry crossings in the world, and THE way to travel between New Zealand's North and South Islands.
+It's one of the most scenic ferry crossings in the world, and easily the best way to travel between New Zealand's North and South Islands - a genuine experience, not a mere flight.
 There are up to 5 daily sailings across the Cook Strait between Wellington and Picton, crossing time 3 hours.
-The 08:25 sailing from Wellington and 13:15 sailing from Picton connects with the Coastal Pacific train to/from Christchurch, see below.
-The Cook Strait has a reputation for rough seas, but only a third of the crossing is actually out in the Strait, and in my own experience it was rock steady on the big, modern and stabilised ship Kaitaki.
+The 08:25 sailing from Wellington and 13:15 sailing from Picton connects with the Coastal Pacific train to/from Christchurch, see the Wellington-Christchurch timetable below.
+The Cook Strait has a reputation for choppy seas, but in reality only a third of the crossing is actually in the Strait itself, most of it is in very sheltered waters, and in my experience it was rock steady on the big, modern and stabilised ferry Kaitaki.

-In Wellington, the Interislander terminal is a long walk north of the railway station, but a shuttle bus clearly marked 'Interislander' leaves from platform 9 at the railway station 50 minutes before each sailing.
-The journey time is 5 minutes, the fare is NZ$2 per person, children under 5 free.
+In Wellington, the Interislander terminal is a long walk north of the railway station, but a free shuttle bus clearly marked Interislander leaves from platform 9 at the railway station 50 minutes before each sailing.
+The journey time is 5 minutes.
 Foot passengers must check in at the terminal at least 30 minutes before sailing time.
 All heavy baggage is checked in so only hand luggage is carried on board.
 Passengers connecting with the train to Christchurch can check in bags in Wellington all the way through to Christchurch.

 In Picton, the Interislander terminal is 200 metres from the station.
 All heavy baggage is checked in so only hand luggage needs to be carried on board.